Haggle1996/RevolutionPack/content/article/rev3firstday.md

 *Note, that all Immersive Engineering machines are multiblock structures.
 See the Immersive Engineering in-game book for details on how to construct and power them.*

 ### The End Game
 As pointed out earlier, REVOLUTION|3 is a progressive, kitchen-sink pack, and there are MANY mods to delve deep into (listed below).
 In general, end-game content is going to require massive amounts of power generation -- something you're going to want to build a ReactorCraft reactor for, though you could scrape by with several other methods of large-scale RF generation, such as Matter Overdrive's gravitational anomoly.
-If you're looking for a challenge goal, try building a self-sustaining colony in an RF-Tools dimension hosted on the planet Barnard's Star C. Getting this far is a big achievement!
+If you're looking for a challenge goal, try building a self-sustaining colony in an RF-Tools dimension hosted on a faraway planet.
+Getting this far is a big achievement!

 Here's some other achievement-worthy goals:
 - Acquire the Botania relics
 - Delve through Thaumcraft and it's many add-ons
 - Visit the chroma dimension in ChromatiCraft
 - Build a self-sustaining colony using nothing but RF Tools,
-- Visit the galaxy through GalactiCraft and GalaxySpace (try setting up a sustainable colony on a space station or asteroid!)
+- Visit the galaxy through Advanced Rocketry (try setting up a sustainable colony on a space station or asteroid!)
 - Build a ReactorCraft Fusion Reactor, and use it to power something like [this](http://imgur.com/gallery/Qo0il/new).
 - Build a complete Modular Power Suit
 - Conquer all The End has to offer.